What We Do:

 Just a few examples:

-- Dr. Jean Harris is the co-author of one of the country’s best-selling American government textbooks, "American Government Now."
+- Dr. Jean Harris is the co-author of one of the country’s best-selling American government textbooks, "American Democracy Now."

 - Dr. Michael Allison frequently contributes political analysis on Latin America to local, national, and international media outlets and immigration courts.

 - Dr. Gretchen Van Dyke takes students to Washington, D.C. each fall to compete in an intercollegiate simulation of the European Union (EU).
 (Read more here.)